 Whether distance affects aggregate trade or not depends on whether there are many big firms or not.

-If the distribution of firm sizes is approximately Zipf, then aggregate trade is inversely proportional to geographic distance.
+If the distribution of firm sizes is approximately Zipf, then aggregate trade is inversely proportional to distance.

 If firms face fixed export costs, then liquidity constraints may prevent a firm from exporting: the health of its balance sheet matters for exporting.